aquillen/bennu/README.md

 see https://github.com/hannorein/rebound

-The Bennu code example is in myexamples/bennu2/ and uses the Bennu shape model.
+The Bennu code example is in myexamples/bennu2/ and uses the Bennu shape model by Nolan, M.C., et al.  2013,
+Shape model and surface properties of the OSIRIS-REx target Asteroid (101955) Bennu from radar and light-curve observations.
+Icarus 226, 629-640.

-This directory also contains parameter files used in the paper.
+The bennu2 directory also contains parameter files used in the paper.

-associated jupyter notebooks for looking at outputs is in myexamples/pylab/
+Associated jupyter notebooks for looking at outputs is in myexamples/pylab/
-  (though I move outputs into subdirectories)
+(though I tend to move code outputs into subdirectories before running it).
-These also let you look at the spectrum of normal mode excitation.
+The bennu_spec notebook lets you look at the spectrum of normal mode excitation.

 Slightly edited rebound code is in src/